 The classic horror movie (if it can be called a horror movie?) first appeared on screens more than 40 years ago, and has since earned the distinction of being the longest-running movie in history.
 Although TIME’s original review described it as “campy trash,” The Rocky Horror Picture Show, which follows a young couple whose lives change when they stumble upon a cast of intriguing characters in a spooky house, has cemented itself as a cinematic institution.

-The first film in the seemingly never-ending horror franchise is the best of the bunch.
+Stay tuned for the 2018 reboot, but the first film in the seemingly never-ending horror franchise is the best of the bunch.
 The 1978 film tells the story of the evil Michael Myers, who breaks out of prison to return to the same spot where he murdered his sister 15 years before.
 We’ve seen numerous adaptations, but John Carpenter’s original endures as an out-and-out classic.

 Edward Scissorhands (1990)